earrancool285/portfolio/README.md

 # 📦 Projects

-## 🔹 OCR API + AI Response
+## 🔹 Web Application with RESTful API and Swagger Integration
-- 📌 Description: An API that extracts text from images and processes it using AI for intelligent responses
+- 📌 Designed and developed a web application with structured REST APIs for data processing and system operations
-- ⚙️ Tech: .NET Core + OpenAI
+- ⚙️ Built using .NET Core with Swagger integration for API documentation and testing
-- 🎯 Highlight: Reduced manual workload and improved processing speed
+- 🎯 Enhanced maintainability and developer experience through clear API structure and documentation

 ---